techtangents/jsasync/readme.markdown

 You invoke an Async with a value 'a' to get a Future, which is also an augmented function.
 Invoke the Future with a callback, and the callback is invoked with the result.

-Both the Async and the Future are functions augmented with category and monad capabilities respectively, in order to facilitate composition.
+Both the Async and the Future are functions augmented with arrow and monad capabilities respectively, in order to facilitate composition.

 As a function, an Async is:       a -> Future b